China, Arab states agree to enhance cooperation during Xi's visit - ExBulletin

 China, Arab states agree to enhance cooperation during Xi’s visit

-Riyadh: The leaders of China and Arab League member states agreed to strengthen cooperation and strengthen the China-Arab strategic partnership, according to the Chinese Foreign Ministry.
+Riyadh [Saudi Arabia]Dec.
+11 (ANI): Chinese leaders and Arab League member states agreed to enhance cooperation and strengthen the China-Arab strategic partnership, according to the Chinese Foreign Ministry.

 On the afternoon of December 9, the first China-Arab States Summit was held at the King Abdulaziz International Conference Center in Riyadh, the capital of Saudi Arabia.